lekhakpadmanabh/Summarizer/README.md

 Summarizer
 ==========

-[Work In Progress] - Returns top-[n] most relevant sentences from a dcoument.
+Returns top-[n] most relevant sentences from a document.

 To install